Upgrading Always On Availability Group Replica Instances

 Wait until synchronization state is SYNCHRONIZED

-Fail over the availability group to the secondary replica on the remote site
+Fail over the AG to the secondary replica on the remote site

 Upgrade or update the local (primary site) replica instance

-Fail over the availability group back to the primary site
+Fail over the AG back to the primary site

 Change the commit mode to asynchronous commit

 Since the synchronous-commit mode is not a recommended setting for data synchronization to a remote site, client applications may notice an immediate increase in database latency after the setting change.
-Moreover, performing a failover will cause all unacknowledged log messages to be discarded.
-The amount of discarded log messages can be quite large due to the high network latency between the two sites, causing clients to experience a high volume of transactional failure.
-You can minimize impact to client applications by doing the following:
+Moreover, performing a failover causes all unacknowledged log messages to be discarded.
+The number discarded log messages can be significant due to the high network latency between the two sites, causing clients to experience a high volume of transactional failure.
+You can minimize impact to client applications by doing the following actions:

 Carefully select a maintenance window during low client traffic

 While upgrading or updating SQL Server 2017 on the primary site, change the availability mode back to asynchronous commit, then revert to synchronous commit when you are ready to fail over to the primary site again

 If an AG contains failover cluster instance (FCI) nodes, you should upgrade the inactive nodes before you upgrade the active nodes.
 The following figure illustrates a common AG scenario with FCIs for local high availability and asynchronous commit between the FCIs for remote disaster recovery, and the upgrade sequence.